MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/install/account-permissions-and-security-settings-in-sharepoint-server-2016.md

 ### Content access accounts

 > [!IMPORTANT]
-> Information in this section applies to SharePoint Server 2016 only.
+> Information in this section applies to SharePoint Servers 2016 and 2019 Public Preview only.

 Content access accounts are configured to access content by using the Search administration crawl rules feature.
 This type of account is optional, and you can configure it when you create a new crawl rule.
 For example, external content (such as a file share) might require this separate content access account.
 This account requires the following permission configuration settings: